Eid-Ul-Azha (Bakrid) Festival Date, Story, Rituals and Celebrations

 Eid-ul-Fitr is also called Ramzan (Ramadan) Eid.
 This festival marks the end of the fasting month of Ramzan.
 This is the ninth month of the Muslim year and it is this month during which the Quran was revealed.

-Eid ul Azha
+When is Eid ul Azha

 Eid-Ul-Azha is also known as Bakri Eid.
 It is celebrated to communicate the great sacrifice of Hazrat Ibrahim (Peace be Upon Him).
 Hazrat Ibrahim (Peace be Upon Him) has been put through a very difficult test by God.
 God asked him to sacrifice whatever was dearest to his heart and his most precious possession.